Beko and the tech of Turkish coffee.

 - Mix dry ingredients with a little water.
 This forms a paste and makes sure all ingredients get wet and settle properly.
 Once you’ve formed as paste, stir in the rest of the water with a plastic spoon.
 (You want to make sure you don’t scratch the coatings of the metal in the pot.

-- Clean the unit weekly by filling the pot to the fill line with distilled water and running it through the brewing process.
+- Clean the unit regularly by filling the pot to the fill line with distilled water and running it through the brewing process.
 Since the grounds are so fine, they can gum up the works.
 The manufacturer recommends a half vinegar mixture for cleaning.
 If you clean with distilled water weekly, it’s probably a good idea to use vinegar monthly.

 - Pour out the sides.
 The little tabs on the sides that help to lock the pot into place are cleverly designed as spouts for clean pouring.